SublimeText/ScopeNamingGuidelines/documents/000-base-scope.md

 - **Markdown** is a superset of HTML and uses `text.html.markdown`.
   Further specializations of markdown may add another scope level, such as `text.html.markdown.gfm` for [GitHub Flavored Markdown][GFM].
+  Depending on which syntax a token or a sequence of tokens is specified in, the suffix could be either of `html`, `markdown`, or `gfm`.

 [GFM]: https://github.github.com/gfm/